 Essentially, Canva operates both a subscription service as well as an online marketplace on top of its freemium model.

 The revenue from these design purchases is then shared with the content creators themselves.
 Canva takes home 35 percent of the sales price while the creator keeps the rest.

 For content sold in the Pro subscription, the royalty rate paid to contributors is 50% of net revenue earned by the Pro plan (minus taxes and payment processing fees).

 Many of the freely available images on the Canva platform originate from its acquisitions of Pexels and Pixabay (sale amount undisclosed) in May 2019.

 According to Crunchbase, Canva has raised a total of $572.6 million in 14 rounds of venture capital funding.

-During the company’s newest funding round, announced in April 2021, Canva was able to amass a valuation of $15 billion.
-Both Perkins and Olbrecht are now believed to be billionaires.
+During the company’s newest funding round, announced in September 2021, Canva was able to amass a valuation of $40 billion.
+Both Perkins and Olbrecht are now multi-billionaires.

 Notable investors into the company include the likes of Softbank, General Catalyst, Sequoia Capital, Felicis Ventures, Blackbird Ventures, and many more.